-- Create phone-free periods.
-Agree on specific times like, intimacy dates, evenings after a certain hour, long walks, time with the kids, when phones are put away in the other room.
+Create phone-free periods.
+Agree on specific times like, intimacy dates, evenings after a certain hour (NEVER in bed), long walks, time with the kids, when phones are put away in the other room.

 For the ambitiously advanced radicals out there, try a techno cleanse for a weekend or a vacation.
 Give your brain a break from dopamine/cortisol concoctions that come with every notification.
 Step back into a relaxed world of analog intimacy, extended eye contact, empathetic listening, and conversations that are more than 280 characters.

-Love, sex and desire starts with connection.
-If connection is missing in your relationship, I will help you find your way back to face-to-face human connection.
+Love, sex and desire start with connection.
+If this is missing in your relationship, I will help you find your way back to ‘face-to-face’ time.

 Sexual desire discrepancy in long-term relationships isn’t an anomaly, it’s built-in to the lifestyle of cohabitation, and is pretty much guaranteed to develop at some point within the first 1-3 years of a new relationship.
 Desire discrepancy is normal, it’s to be expected, yet it remains one of the most painful and destabilizing challenges a couple has to face.

 No matter how dry your sex life is right now, there’s a path forward for you as a couple.
 Just like anything in nature, change is constant.
 Everything has an ebb and a flow, an expansion and a contraction, a rising and a falling.
 So it is with intimacy and sexuality in relationships.